 Women and girls of all ages, income levels, racial and ethnic communities, sexual orientations and gender identities continue to experience gender-based violence and that often goes unrecognized or is not responded to equally.
 These experiences are only further compounded by racism and systemic injustices in communities across the country.
 Week Without Violence 2023 maintains YWCA’s steadfast commitment to ending gender-based violence and allows us to address, educate, and take action through collective grassroots advocacy.

-The Family Violence Prevention Services Act (S. 1275/H.R.
-2119), the Violence Against Women Reauthorization Act (H.R.
-1620), and the resolution Declaring Racism a Public Health Crisis (S. Res.
-172/H.Res.344) are multi-pronged steps in a larger effort towards protecting the safety of women and girls of color and continuing vital support and services for survivors of gender-based violence.
-The day of action will raise awareness and help advocate for cosponsorship and passage of these critical bills.
+As we move closer to the 2024 elections, the Family Violence Prevention Services Act (S.2693/H.R.
+2604) is part of a multi-pronged solution in a larger effort towards protecting the safety of women and girls of color and continuing vital support and services for survivors of gender-based violence.
+Grassroots action will raise awareness and help advocate for cosponsorship of this critical bill.

 At YWCA, we are doing the work of justice everyday — through our advocacy, our leadership, and our work in communities.
 Sign up for the YWCA Action Center and stay up-to-date about actions you can take to eliminate racism and support victims and survivors of gender-based violence.